How to Do Influencer Marketing - 4 Case Studies of 100% Success

 - 1,000+ Instagram posts with #MakeWhatsNext

-The campaign worked for many reasons, one of them was the perfect timing - just before the international occasion which drew the eyes of the society.
+The campaign worked for many reasons, one of them was the perfect timing - just before the international occasion which drew the eyes of society.
 What turned out to be even more impactful were the personal stories.
-Storytelling works only when it feels real, true and authentic, and this was exactly what Microsoft and National Geographic managed to fulfill by opening their heroines to the world.
+Storytelling works only when it feels real, true, and authentic, and this was exactly what Microsoft and National Geographic managed to fulfill by opening their heroines to the world.

 AmEx + Instagram